6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Day 4- Breakfast

-Breakfast at your lodging or breakfast bars in the car on the way there would probably be the easiest option today as you’ll be getting an early start.
+Have breakfast at your lodging or breakfast bars in the car on the way there would probably be the easiest option today as you’ll be getting an early start.
 It would also be a great day to pack a picnic to enjoy after your bike ride.

 Day 4- Biking Cades Cove Loop